-Sustainable and responsible tourism is an evolving area and there is great need for a well-planned Information, Education and Communication (IEC) campaign to create awareness, understanding and acceptance of sustainable tourism amongst all stakeholders.
-The campaign will have to be spearheaded by the Central Government and State Governments will full support of the industry and other Stakeholders including local government functionaries, forest and wildlife officials, local communities and non-government organizations working in the field.
+Sustainable and responsible tourism is an evolving area and there is a great need for a wellplanned Information, Education and Communication (IEC) campaign to create awareness, understanding and acceptance of sustainable tourism amongst all stakeholders.
+The campaign will have to be spearheaded by the Central Government and State Governments with full support of the industry and other stakeholders including local government functionaries, forest and wildlife officials, local communities and non-government organizations working in the field.